wikimedia/operations-software-netbox-extras/README.md

-# Wikimedia Netbox reports #
+# Wikimedia Netbox Extras #

-These are a series of reports against Netbox's Report API used to verify and manage the contents of Wikimedia's Netbox instance.
+This repository contains extra components used for Netbox at the Wikimedia Foundation.

-# Contents #
+# Reports #

+All reports are contained in `reports/`.

+The reports check various consistencies within Netbox data and between Netbox and other services.

 * `reports/coherence.py`: Various "coherence" tests, basically ensuring that values are within expected ranges.
 * `reports/management.py`: Tests the status of management console ports.